melion11/melion11/README.md

 ## About Me

 * 🌍  I'm based in Minsk
-* 🖥️  See my portfolio at comming soon...
+* 🖥️  See my portfolio at [melion11.github.io/portfolio-new/](https://melion11.github.io/portfolio-new/)
 * ✉️  You can contact me at [ilagrinak@gmail.com](mailto:ilagrinak@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects
 <hr>